daviddarnes/david.darn.es/_posts/2019-08-11-use-ghost-with-jekyll.md

 **Someone made an interesting query recently that I couldn't help but take on as a challenge: Is there any way to use [Ghost](https://ghost.org) with [Jekyll](https://jekyllrb.com)?
 Turns out there is, and for those that want to cut to the code [here's a handy gist](https://gist.github.com/daviddarnes/eb956c1a8b57f4249ea57516b06ca89e).**

-I recently released a Starter for using a [Ghost](https://ghost.org) site with the static site generator [Eleventy](https://11ty.io), check it out the [starter if you're interested](https://github.com/TryGhost/eleventy-starter-ghost/).
+I recently released a starter for using a [Ghost](https://ghost.org) site with the static site generator [Eleventy](https://11ty.io), check it out the [starter if you're interested](https://github.com/TryGhost/eleventy-starter-ghost/).
 I also wrote up about it [on the Ghost blog](https://ghost.org/blog/eleventy/), which includes links to the Ghost docs on how to use Eleventy with Ghost.

 ## Set the scene

-The relevancy to of Jekyll to Eleventy?
-Well when we tweeted out the Eleventy post out [Mathias Aggerbo](https://twitter.com/maggerbo) asked this:
+The relevancy of Jekyll to Eleventy?
+Well when we tweeted out the Eleventy post [Mathias Aggerbo](https://twitter.com/maggerbo) asked this:
 > Are there any way to use Ghost with Jekyll?
 >
-> – <cite>Mathias Aggerbo</cite>
+> – <cite><a href="https://twitter.com/maggerbo/status/1159097416324440064">Mathias Aggerbo</a></cite>
 {:cite="https://twitter.com/maggerbo/status/1159097416324440064"}

 For those of you who know me fairly well you'll know that Jekyll [is](https://www.siteleaf.com/blog/making-your-first-jekyll-theme-part-1/) [close](https://david.darn.es/2017/07/25/adding-heading-links-to-your-jekyll-blog/) [to](https://webdesign.tutsplus.com/tutorials/how-to-create-and-publish-a-jekyll-theme-gem--cms-27475) [my](https://david.darn.es/2016/05/17/jekyll-conf-lightning-talk/) [heart](https://alembic.darn.es/), so I was keen to help find a solution.